 Kings Hill - Crispin Way site

-Due to major works being carried out in the Crispin Way area, our Saturday Freighter Service will not be able to park there until the works have been completed, currently expected to be August 2018.
+Due to major works being carried out in the Crispin Way area, our Saturday Freighter Service will not be able to park there until the works have been completed.
 As a result we are providing an alternative site at TMBC's offices in Gibson Drive (ME19 4LZ).
 The freighter will still visit on the same scheduled Saturdays and at the same time (10.30am to 11.30am).

 The following items cannot be collected by the Saturday Service